alexmarder/alexmarder.github.io/index.md

 * [Actively Maintained Software](#actively-maintained-software)

 # News
-* July 2023 - Starting as assistant professor of computer science at Johns Hopkins University.
-* August 2022 - NSF medium ($1,200,000) awarded to [bottlenecks in the cloud-centric Internet](#nsf-cns-medium-detection-and-analysis-of-infrastructure-bottlenecks-in-a-cloud-centric-internet-1200000)
+* December 2023 - Invited talk at [IEEE 5G Workshop on First Responder and Tactical Networks](https://futurenetworks.ieee.org/conferences/2023-first-responder-and-tactical-networks-workshop)
+* December 2023 - Invited panelist at the [2023 French-American Cyber Security Conference](https://frenchamerican.org/initiatives/cyber-security/)
+* November 2023 - 2 papers accepted to Internet Measurement Conference (IMC)
+* September 2023 - NSF/DOD convergence accelerator for 5G ($5,000,000) awarded

-* July 2022 - Paper accepted to [USENIX Security 2023!](#access-denied-assessing-physical-risks-to-internet-access-networks-usenix-security-2023)
+[//]: # (* July 2022 - Paper accepted to [USENIX Security 2023!]&#40;#access-denied-assessing-physical-risks-to-internet-access-networks-usenix-security-2023&#41;)

-* June 2022 - NSF/DOD convergence accelerator ($750,000) awarded [securely operating through 5G networks](#nsf-convergence-accelerator-2022-joint-nsfdod-phase-1)
+[//]: # (* June 2022 - NSF/DOD convergence accelerator &#40;$750,000&#41; awarded [securely operating through 5G networks]&#40;#nsf-convergence-accelerator-2022-joint-nsfdod-phase-1&#41;)

 # Background
 I'm currently an assistant professor of computer science at Johns Hopkins University.
 Previously, I was a research scientist at CAIDA/UCSD focusing on analyzing and improving the security, resiliency, and performance of the Internet through empirical measurements.
 Before that, I was a postdoc at CAIDA/UCSD in 2020 and received my PhD at the University of Pennsylvania in 2019.

-My CV can be found here: [CV](data/app/amarder_cv.pdf)<br />
+My CV can be found here: [CV](data/app/amarder_cv_20240102.pdf)<br />
 I can be reached at amarderATjhu.edu.

 # Research Interests
 My research uses empirical analyses to improve the security, resilience, and performance of networked systems.
 I bring a unique skill set to network analysis and design, with a deep understanding of Internet topology, creative approaches to gathering data, and extensive experience measuring network properties.
 My data-driven approach naturally applies to a wide breadth of problems, including securing 5G communication against adversary nation-states, revealing physical resilience and security weaknesses in critical networks, and detecting performance bottlenecks that lead to broadband inequities.

 [//]: # (* [Research Statement]&#40;data/app/statement.pdf&#41;)